-Pretty soon, I’ll be putting up a special post about raising green boys.
-Obviously I think all kids should be raised with eco-friendly values and habits – not just boys.
+I have a son, but obviously I think all kids should be raised with eco-friendly values and habits – not just boys.
 However, a massive amount of research shows that in the end, females are much more eco-friendly than males, which to me says that raising green boys presents some unique challenges for parents.

 Plus, on green forums, blogs and in other media outlets, you’ll also usually see more women than men participating.
 This could be because women are more likely to be vocal about green issues though.
 Still, just to be clear, I don’t think men can’t be as eco-friendly as women, so there’s no reason to freak.